Geometric intersections of loops on surfaces: Introduction

 \section{Introduction}

-Given two loops $\varphi$ and $\psi$ on a compact surfaces $F$, it is natural to ask: what is their minimal intersection number during homotopy classes?
-This number is usually said to be the geometric intersection number:
+Given two loops $\varphi$ and $\psi$ on a compact surface $F$, it is natural to ask: what is the minimal intersection number of loops in the homotopy classes of $\varphi$ and $\psi$?
+This number is usually called {\em the geometric intersection number}: